Introduction

 • The MuSES TDF format,

-• The AutoDesk FBX format, and
+• The AutoDesk FBX format,

-• The DIRSIG specific Object HDF format.
+• The DIRSIG specific Object HDF format,

 Geometric Databases